Djokovic tops Paul; faces Tsitsipas in Australian Open final

 There was a pause in that string of victories a year ago, of course, when Djokovic was deported from Australia before competition began because he was not vaccinated against COVID-19.
 He still has not gotten the shots, but the strict border controls established by the country during the pandemic have been eased.

+“Of course, it’s not pleasant for me to go through this with all the things that I had to deal with last year and this year in Australia.
+It’s not something that I want or need,” said Djokovic, who defended his father, Srdjan, for standing with a group of people waving Russian flags — at least one showing an image of Vladimir Putin — after the son’s quarterfinal victory against a Russian opponent.

+“I hope that people will let it be,” Djokovic said, “and we can focus on tennis.”

-On Sunday, No. 4 seed Djokovic will take on No. 3 seed Stefanos Tsitsipas, who eliminated Karen Khachanov 7-6 (2), 6-4, 6-7 (6), 6-3 to reach his first final at Melbourne Park and second at a Slam.
+That is what the No. 4-seeded Djokovic himself will hope to do Sunday when he takes on No. 3 seed Stefanos Tsitsipas, who eliminated Karen Khachanov 7-6 (2), 6-4, 6-7 (6), 6-3 to reach his first final at Melbourne Park and second at a Slam.

 Whoever wins the final will rise to No. 1 in the ATP rankings.
 For Djokovic, that would mark a return to a spot he has occupied for more weeks than anyone; for Tsitsipas, if would mark a debut there.